Makatea-Project/sel4cp-sdk-builder/README.md

 ## Build script

-A top-level `build` script uses the Docker images described above to build the sel4cp SDK for all supported boards, or optionally for a subset of boards.
+A top-level `build` script uses the Docker images described above to build the microkit SDK for all supported boards, or optionally for a subset of boards.
 The first argument determines what to build:

 - `docker`: build the two Docker images mentioned above.

-- `sdk`: build the sel4cp SDK.
+- `sdk`: build the microkit SDK.
 Any following argument is taken as a specific board to build the SDK for.
 For instance `./build sdk` builds the SDK for all boards while `./build sdk x86_64_virt x86_64_supermicro` only builds the SDK for these two boards.
-For a list of supported board please have a look at the defition of `SUPPORTED_BOARDS` in the `./sel4cp/build_sdk.py` file.
-The SDK will be produced in `./sel4cp/release`.
+For a list of supported board please have a look at the defition of `SUPPORTED_BOARDS` in the `./microkit/build_sdk.py` file.
+The SDK will be produced in `./microkit/release`.

-- `example`: build the examples shipped with sel4cp.
-Not all boards provide examples, see `./sel4cp/example` for a list.
+- `example`: build the examples shipped with microkit.
+Not all boards provide examples, see `./microkit/example` for a list.
 The expected arguments are the name of the board and the name of the example for that board.
-The build products end up in `./sel4cp/tmp_build`.
+The build products end up in `./microkit/tmp_build`.

-- `clean`: remove all sel4cp build products.
+- `clean`: remove all microkit build products.

 Considering the long build times, it is advised to build the SDK only for the board(s) of interest instead of building for all supported